Solimões River

 Solimões ([soliˈmõjs]) is the name often given to upper stretches of the Amazon River in Brazil from its confluence with the Rio Negro upstream to the border of Peru.
+The Solimões flows for about 1,600 km (1,000 miles) through a floodplain about 80 km (50 miles) wide.

 Geography

 The Amazon / Solimões river just above the confluence of the Solimões and Rio Negro is already by far the largest river in the world, even though its two largest tributaries (the Negro and the Madeira River) have not yet contributed to the flow volume.

 The Solimões portion of the Amazon River lies entirely in the state of Amazonas, Brazil, and some portion of the state is often referred to as the "Solimões region".
 The ecoregion of the Solimões River drainage basin is entirely tropical rainforest.